 Selected Publications/Manuscripts, as of January, 2016:

 Lin J, Marquardt G, Mullapudi N, Wang, T, Han W, Shi W, Zhu C, Keller S, Zhu C, Locker J, Spivack SD.
-Lung cancer transcriptomes refined with laser capture microdissection. [in revision].
+Lung cancer transcriptomes refined with laser capture microdissection. [in press, Am J Pathology].

 Han W, Shi M, Spivack SD.
-Site-specific methylated reporter constructs for functional analysis of DNA methylation [in press, Epigenetics].
+Site-specific methylated reporter constructs for functional analysis of DNA methylation.
+Epigenetics 4; 8(11), 2013.

 Alberg AJ, Brock MV, Ford JG, Samet JM, Spivack, SD.
 Epidemiology of lung cancer.
 In Evidence-based Practice Guidelines.
 Diagnosis and Management of Lung Cancer (ACCP position statement).
 CHEST.
 May 2013;143(5 Suppl):e1S-e29S. doi: 10.1378/chest.12-2345.
 PMID: 23649439.